longbui99/Time-Extension/README.md

 ## Main Features
 ### General
 - Sign in to server (no matter that's cloud or not, but you probably need to use https:// domain for the server)
-- Search tickets/issues that we would want to working on.
+- Search issues/issues that we would want to working on.
 ### Clock Traking
 ![Clock](./readme/clock1.png)
 ![Clock](./readme/clock2.png)
 - View the total duration of all people, view your total duration and your active duration so far.
-- View assignee, tester, status of the ticket/issue
+- View assignee, tester, status of the issue/issue
 - Add comment for issue
 - Manually log time if you don't want to track or you didn't start tracking time.
 - Log to the specific date. (default is the noon of the user's browser timezone)
 - Start, Pause, Stop tracking time.
-- View all related active tickets and navigate to related ticket by clicking at their ticket key.
+- View all related active issues and navigate to related issue by clicking at their issue key.
 ### Checklists
 ![Clock](./readme/checklist.png)
 - Write checklist for the particular issue.